 Data Protection Principles from the Ordinance are applied to our business operations.
 Specifically, Lapco would only be collecting personal data from clients that we believe are relevant and required in our business operations.
 The personal data would only be used for the purpose of which the data was being collected for, or for a directly related purpose.
 Our personnel would always seek for consent for the use of data in the event that the data is to be used for new purposes.
 In line with our Standards and Code of Ethics, disclosure or transfer of personal data to any entity that is not a member of the Company without consent is strictly prohibited unless required by law, or was previously notified.
-The Company has appropriate security controls in place and has designed measures for prevention of any unauthorized access to personal data.
-Only designated personnel will be granted the access rights to personal data.
+The Company has appropriate security controls in place and has designed measures for prevention of any unauthorised access to personal data.
+Only designated personnel will be granted the access rights to personal data, and such list of designated personnel will also be regularly reviewed to ensure that access rights are still applicable.